Carolyn M. Hettrich MD, MPH

 About our Doctor

-Carolyn Hettrich, MD, MPH is a specialist in the field of shoulder, elbow and sports medicine at Brigham and Women’s Hospital.
-Dr. Hettrich is Chief of the Shoulder Service and is a member of the faculty at Harvard Medical School.
+Carolyn Hettrich, MD, MPH is a specialist in the field of shoulder, elbow and sports medicine.

 Dr. Hettrich works to restore function and mobility so that you can return to the activities that give your life meaning; whether on the playing field or in your daily life.
-Clinically, Dr. Hettrich treats the majority of shoulder and elbow conditions and uses the most innovative arthroscopic and minimally invasive techniques for:
+Clinically, Dr. Hettrich treats the majority of shoulder, elbow, and knee conditions and uses the most innovative arthroscopic and minimally invasive techniques for:

 - Arthroscopic shoulder surgery (rotator cuff repair and shoulder stabilization/labrum repair